Burketown: Climate

-Burketown has a semi-arid climate (Köppen BSh), though closely bordering on a tropical savanna climate (Aw), characterised by hot, humid summers with erratic rainfall and warm, extremely dry winters.
+Burketown has a tropical savanna climate (Köppen "Aw"), although it lies very close to the threshold of a hot semi-arid climate ("BSh").
+According to the Bureau of Meteorology, the town receives a mean annual rainfall of 810.2 mm, with about 95% falling between November and April.
+Summers are hot and humid with erratic rainfall, while winters are warm and extremely dry.
 December is the hottest month, with average maximum temperatures rising to 35.4 C. Rainfall is minimal from April to November, but from December to March monthly rainfalls of over 500 mm and daily falls over 250 mm are not rare.
 Flooding, often associated with the passage of a tropical cyclone, often isolates the community for months, whilst failure of the summer rains can be extreme — for instance in the 1901/1902 wet season no more than 172 mm fell and the drought caused the death of millions of cattle.

 Morning glory cloud

 From the months of August to November, a rare meteorological phenomenon known as "Morning Glory" - long, tubular clouds, some up to 1000 km in length - is often observed in the skies above Burketown.

 The Morning Glory has become something of a "mecca" for soaring pilots who surf the giant atmospheric wave in their gliders.
 Gliding flights of over 500 km have become common.